Does A Curly Coat Mean Non-Shedding?

 Are Goldendoodles Considered to be Purebred or AKC Registrable?

 No!
 A Goldendoodle is the perfect mix of a Poodle and Golden Retriever.
 They are purposely bred as companion or service/therapy dogs.
 The Golden Retriever and Poodle both fall under the top 4 smartest breeds, so a Goldendoodle with proper training can excel at any job it is given.
 The Goldendoodle Association of North America is a breed club that was created to document the lineage of the Goldendoodle as it is developed into multigenerational status.
-It is a place for reputable breeders to register their Goldendoodle breeding stock and litters and GANA tracks the health certifications completed on all breeding stock.
+It is a place for reputable breeders to register their Goldendoodle breeding stock and litters so GANA can track the health certifications completed on all breeding stock.
 GANA is a non-profit organization that uses its funds to educate Goldendoodle breeders on cutting edge technology including DNA testing for coat traits and health as well as providing education on the best breeding practices.
 GANA has developed a breed standard to serve as a road map so that the Goldendoodle can become more consistent as the breed grows.

 Does Generation Matter?

 Each generation offers traits from both the parent breeds (Golden Retrievers and Poodles).
 The main difference is the amount of shedding propensity that can be decreased or eliminated in generations beyond the F1.
-When looking for a Goldendoodle puppy, do not focus on the generation as much.
+When looking for a Goldendoodle puppy, do not focus on the generation.
 Instead, focus on what health testing is done on the parent dogs, what enrichment programs the breeder uses on their pups, and the temperament of the parent dogs, and whether or not you need the most hypo-allergenic dog possible.